Mintbase/Grants-Program/applications/Monad-Application.md

 ### Team's experience

-Our Team has been building complex, consumer facing internet applications together for over a decade.
+In addition to the current Monad business and technology stack, our Team has been building complex, consumer facing internet applications together for over a decade (an individual careers all 20+ in tech).
 In addition to having received the prior NEAR Grant of $75,000 and completed that buildout, we are also a Google Cloud for Startups partner.
 This team built an early e-sports live streaming platform called Global Gaming League that we took from a napkin to 10 Million MAUs.
 We are applying a lot from that experience to apply video game and Web3 technologies to the music industry and broader.

 ### Team Code Repos